 Master of Arts in Education and Human Development in the Field of Special Education for Culturally and Linguistically Diverse Learners

-This master of arts in education and human development (M.A.Ed. & H.D.) degree program equips current educators with the knowledge and skills needed to understand and address the cultural, linguistic, social, and learning needs of students—including those with special needs—whose diversity impacts their school success.
+This master of arts in education and human development degree program equips current educators with the knowledge and skills needed to understand and address the cultural, linguistic, social, and learning needs of students—including those with special needs—whose diversity impacts their school success.
 The program is designed for licensed teachers and educators who wish to expand their knowledge to address the changing demographics of the modern classroom.
-Program course work and field experiences are built around competencies in the areas of assessment, lesson planning, and teaching, with a focus on culturally and linguistically diverse students.
-Master's degree students develop a professional portfolio and sit for the ESOL PRAXIS, and SPED PRAXIS exams at the end of the program.
+Program coursework and field experiences are built around competencies in the areas of assessment, lesson planning, and teaching, with a focus on culturally and linguistically diverse students.
+Master's degree students develop a professional portfolio and sit for the PRAXIS I, SPED PRAXIS, and grade-level Principles of Learning (PLT) exams at the end of the program.
 Graduates are prepared to work with students who have disabilities and those in the process of second language acquisition.
 Course work is offered in both distance learning and on-campus formats.

 Visit the program website for additional information.